-When writing a paper, be aware of the following: failure to document the words, ideas, and particular points of view original to an author is considered PLAGIARISM.
-All students must document all quotations, paraphrases, and opinions of a particular author.
-Paraphrasing is taking material gathered from a book, magazine, newspaper, etc. and rephrasing the items found there into one's own words.
-The general rule is, if you didn't think of it and you haven't heard it before, then document it.
+Failure to document the words, ideas, and particular viewpoints originating from an outside source/author is considered PLAGIARISM.
+You must NEVER appear to take credit for work that is not your own.
+The general rule is, if you didn't think of it and you haven't heard it before, then you MUST document it.